zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 32. I saw all the Brahman actors in heaven and the world of men, (there are no Brahman actors??)
 I respect (salute??) you, you are all eyes (??), Shakyamuni!
 Please free me from doubts.

----
-checkpoint
----

-"I saw in the world of heaven and man": "Heaven", there are three kinds of
+"I saw in heaven and the world of men": "Heaven", there are three kinds of
 heaven: secular heaven, reborn heaven, and pure heaven.
 What is secular heaven?
-Kings and princes and queens are called secular heavens, and these are called secular heavens.
+Kings and princes and queens are called secular heavens.
 What is the rebirth?
-The Four Kings, Thirty-Three Heavens, Ye Motian, Tusita Heaven, Hua Le Tian, He Hua Zi Tian, Brahma All Heavens, and all the heavens above that are called Rebirth Heavens, and these are called Rebirth Heavens.
-What is Qingtian?
-[Tathagata,] The troubles of the Tathagata disciples have been exhausted.
-Arahats and Fanzhu Pichi Buddhas are called pure pure heavens, and these are called pure pure heavens.
-The Blessed One is the heaven of the secular and the departed heaven, the heaven of the pure heaven, the victorious heaven, the heaven of the heaven, the lion among the lions, the dragon among the dragons, the lord among the lords, the muni among the lords, the king among the kings.
-"I see in the sky and in the world of man": "In the world of man I see the sky; I see the superior sky; I see the sky in the sky, I see, I watch, I meditate, I observe."
+The Four Kings, Thirty-Three Heavens, night days, day of the day, free days (??), all Brahma heavens, and all the heavens above that are called Rebirth Heavens.
+What is pure heaven?
+[Tathagata,] The troubles of the disciples of the Tathagata have been exhausted.
+Arahats and Fanzhu (??)
+Bhikkhu Buddhas are called pure heavens.
+The Blessed One is the heaven of the secular and the departed heaven (??), the heaven of the pure heaven, the victorious heaven, the heaven among the heaven, the lion among the lions, the dragon among the dragons, the lord among the lords, the muni among the munis, the king among the kings.
+"I see in the heavens and in the world of man": "In the world of man I see the heavens (??); I see the superior heaven; I see the heaven in the heaven, I see, I watch, I meditate, I observe."
 In the world of heaven and man.

-"Brahman activist without possessions": ""Nothingness", greed of nothingness, hatred of nothingness, ignorance and nothingness, slowness and nothingness, seeing nothingness, pollution and nothingness, evil deeds and nothingness, whatever those who treat the Buddha and the world It has been cut off, and the roots have been cut off, just like a palm tree without roots, becoming non-existent and immortal for the future.
-Therefore, the Buddha is called no owner.
-"Brahman", the Blessed One is the Seven Dhamma The excluded state is
-Brahman: seeing is excluded, suspicion is excluded, abstinence is excluded, greed is excluded, aversion is excluded, ignorance is excluded, slow is excluded, and those evil and unwholesome laws are excluded: those that are polluted, there are again.
+"Brahman actors (doers) without possessions": ""No", no greed, no hatred, ...ignorance, sloth, seeing (sight), pollution, evil deeds; any of those who treat the Buddha (for Buddha??) and the world (??), it has been cut off, and the roots have been cut off, just like a palm tree without roots, becoming non-existent and immortal for the future.
+Therefore, the Buddha is called no owner (not owner of these things??).
+"Brahman", the Blessed One is the Seven Dhammas, the excluded state is Brahman (the Blessed One is the excluded state of the seven laws of Brahmin ??): seeing is excluded, suspicion is excluded, abstinence.., greed..., aversion, ignorance, sloth, and those evil and unwholesome dhammas are excluded: those that are polluted, there are again.
 People who are fearful, who suffer the consequences, and will die in the future.

-[Blessed One][Sn.3.6, 524 verses]
+[Blessed One:] [Sn.3.6, 524 verses]

-『After all evil is eliminated, the state where the decontaminated good enters the concentration standing,
+"After all evil is eliminated, the state where the decontaminated good enters the concentration standing (dwelling),

-He transcends samsara and becomes a Consummation.
-Those who are not dependent, like this can be called a Brahman. 』
+He transcends samsara and becomes a consummation (hero??).
+Those who are not dependent, like this can be called a Brahman. "

-『Actor』, walker[, walker], dweller, actor, turner, guardian, survivor, and survivor.
-"Is a Brahmin activist who has nothing.
+"Actor", walker, doer, dweller, turner, guardian, and survivor.
+"A Brahmin actor who has nothing.

 "I respect you, you are all eyes": ""You", he said the world-honored.
-"I respect", I respect with my body, or I respect with words, or I respect with my heart, or I Respect in its meaning, or I follow the law to respect, respect, respect, respect, respect [, respect].
-"All eyes are", all eyes are called the state of all knowing wisdom.
-The Blessed One arrives (have), The state intelligence of fully reaching (having), entering, fully entering, having enough, having all the knowledge.
+"I respect", I respect with my body, or I respect with words, or I respect with my heart, or I respect in its meaning, or I follow the Dhamma to show respect, salute .
+"All eyes", all eyes are called the state of all knowing wisdom.
+The Blessed One arrives (has) (??), the state of intelligence of fully reaching (having), entering, fully entering, having enough, having all the knowledge.

-『For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things,

-He proves that everything that exists should be led to infer, because the Tathagata is like that for all eyes. "" [Ps.1, paragraph 121]
+"For him, there is nothing unseen here (in this world), there are still unknowable, unknowable things (there are _no_ unknowable things??), He proves that everything that exists should be guided, because the Tathagata is like that for all eyes. (as it is for all eyes??)""
+[Ps.1, paragraph 121]

-Respect you for me, you are all eyes.
+I salute you, you are all eyes.

 "Sakyamuni!
-Please free me from doubts": "Sakyamuni", "Sakyamuni is a monk from the house of Sakyamuni."
-It is Sakyamuni.
-Or, "the rich, the rich, the rich."
-It is also Shakya.
-For him there are these wealth, namely: trusting wealth, abstaining from wealth, ashamed of wealth, ashamed of wealth, hearing about wealth, givingGive wealth, wisdom wealth, mindfulness of wealth, righteous wealth, divine wealth, root wealth, strength wealth, enlightenment wealth, Tao wealth, fruit wealth, Nibbana wealth, and use these various treasures as the rich, the rich, and the rich.
-Or, "Those who are possible, those who are able, those who flow out all kinds of things, those who are sufficient, those who are heroes, those who are brave, those who are brave, those who are not timid, those who are not frightened, those who are not frightened, those who do not run away, those who have given up fear of fear, those who have left their bodies The erector."
+Please free me from doubts": "Sakyamuni", "Sakyamuni is a monk from the house of Sakya."
+This is Sakyamuni.
+Or, "the rich, the wealthy."
+This is also Shakya.
+For him there are these wealth, namely: trusting wealth, abstaining from wealth, ashamed of wealth, hearing about wealth, giving wealth, wisdom wealth, mindfulness of wealth, righteous wealth, divine wealth, root wealth, strength wealth, enlightenment wealth, Path wealth, Fruit wealth, Nibbana wealth, and use these various treasures as (for??) the rich, the wealthy.
+Or, "Those who are possible, those who are able, those who flow out all kinds of things, those who are sufficient, those who are heroes, those who are brave, those who are heroic, those who are not timid, those who are not frightened, those who do not run away, those who have given up fear of fear, those who have given up terror and fear."
 Also Sakyamuni.
-Doubts are called doubts: doubt on suffering, suspicion on suffering, suspicion on suffering, suspicion on the path leading to suffering, suspicion on the front, doubt on the back, Suspicion in the context of the context, the suspicion in the specific conditional condition, such doubts, doubts, doubtful states, confusion, hesitation, doubts, crossroads (doubts), doubts, inconsistent grasping, doubts , Hesitating, incomplete understanding, stiff state, confusion of mind.
+Doubts are called doubts: doubt on suffering, doubt on the path leading to suffering, doubt on the foreground, doubt on the background, doubt in the context of the context (??), the doubt in the specific conditional condition (??), such doubts, suspicions, doubtful states, confusion, hesitation, crossroads, inconsistent grasping, hesitating, incomplete understanding, stiff state, confusion of mind.
 "Sakyamuni!
-Please free me from doubt": "Please free me; please free me; please free me; please free me; please pull me out; please pull me out completely; I stabbed an arrow out of doubt."
+Please free me from doubt": "Please free me; please release me; pull me out; please pull me out completely; bring me out of doubt."
+Sakyamuni!
-For Sakyamuni!
 Please free me from doubts.

-33. I will not be able to be liberated: Dudag!
-Anyone who doubts in the world,

-When it comes to knowing the best way, then you will get through this storm.
+33. I will not be able to liberate you: Dudag!
+Anyone who doubts in the world, When you know the best way, then you will get through this storm.

-"I will not be able to liberate": "You, I will not be able to release, liberate, make liberated, make liberated, pull out, pull out completely, make ascend, make full ascend in doubtful arrow state."
-This way I will not be able to liberate .
+"I will not be able to liberate": "You, I will not be able to release, free, make liberated, pull out, pull out completely, make to ascend, make to fully ascend, in a doubtful arrow state (of being struck with the arrow of doubt??).
-Or, "I don’t work hard on the unbelievers, on the unwilling, on the slack, on the inferior vitality, on the inactive; I don’t try my best; I don’t try my best; I don’t work hard; I don’t do Courageous; I don’t make enthusiasm; I don’t make fortitude; I don’t make determination; I don’t make vitality, I intend that I don’t make it produce; I don’t make it produce [; I don’t make it appear; I don’t make it fully produced]; I don’t make it It arises; I don’t make it give birth to the teachings of the Dhamma.”
+"I will not be able to liberate".
+Or, "I don't work hard on the unbelievers, on the unwilling, on the slack, on those with inferior vitality, on the inactive; I don't do my best; I don't strive; I don't do with valor; I don't work with enthusiasm; I don't make fortitude; I don't make determination; I don't make vitality; I don't make it produce; I don't make it appear; I don't make it fully produced; I don't make it arise; I don't make it give birth to the teachings of the Dhamma."
 This is also incapable of liberation.
-Or, "You don’t have any other liberators.
-If they can be liberated, use their own power (fortitude), with their own energy, with their own energy, with their own efforts (brave), with their own power, With their own human power, with their own human vitality, with their own efforts, with their own correct way of doing, following the way of going, non-opposite way, the way of following the law, and the way of doing the law, they can Freedom."
-This is also the way I will not be free.
+Or, "You don't have any other liberators.
+Those who can be liberated use their own fortitude, with their own energy, with their own striving, with their own brave efforts, with their own power, with their own human power, with their own human vitality, with their own work, with their own correct way of doing, following the path, not going the opposite way, the way of following the Dhamma, and the way of doing the Dhamma, they can be freed."
+This is also the way I will not be liberate you.

-This was said by the Blessed One: "Chunta!
+This was said by the Blessed One: "Chunta (Pure??)!
 "I am the one who has fallen into the quagmire and will pull out the other people who have fallen into the quagmire."
 This is impossible.
 Chunta!
-"I am an unregulated, untrained, non-nibbana one.
-I will make others tune, train, and Nibbana."
+"I am an unregulated, untrained, non-Nibbana one.
+I will make others tune, train, and attain Nibbana."
 This is impossible.
-[MN.8]" This is also incapable of liberating me.
+[MN.8]" This is also being incapable of liberating you.

-This is said by the World Honored: [Dph.12,165偈]
+This is said by the World Honored One: [Dph.12,165偈] "He has done evil, he is polluted,

-"I have done evil, I become pollution,

-I do not do evil, I become pure,
+He who does do not do evil, he comes pure,

-Purity and impurity are separate, not one can make the other pure. "
+Purity and impurity are separate, one cannot make the other pure."

-This is also for liberation I will not be able to.
+This is also not being able to liberate you.

 This was also said by the Blessed One: "Similarly, Brahmin!
-Nibbana stays and stands, which leads to the way of Nibbana stays and stands.
-My persuasion stays.
+Nibbana stays and stands, which leads to the way of Nibbana stays and stands (??
+Nibanna lived, guided by the way of Nibbana??).
+My persuasion stays (My advice to live??).
-However, when my disciples are taught and taught in this way, some of them have reached the ultimate end Nibbana, certain ones will not arrive, Brahmin!
+However, when my disciples are taught and admonished in this way, some of them have reached the ultimate end Nibbana, but some will not arrive, Brahmin!
 What can I do here?
 Brahmin!
 Tathagata is the waypointer.
 [MN.107] Buddha only tells (guides) the way, and they can be liberated when they practice it by themselves."
-Also for liberation I will not be able to.
+This also is not being able to liberate you.

-"Dugh!
-Any doubter in the world": "A doubter, a person who has doubts, confusion, doubts, and hesitation.
+"Any doubter in the world": "A doubter, a person who has doubts, confusion, and hesitation.
 "Any (person)", any Kshatriya, or Brahman, or Vaisha, or Sudra, or layman, or monk, or heaven, or person.
-"In the world", in the world of the suffering world... (in the world) in the world.
-"It's Dudag!
+"In the world", in the world of the suffering world... (omitted).
 Any doubter in the world.

-"When knowing the most triumphant Dhamma": "The highest Dhamma is called immortality, nibbana, which is the cessation of all actions, the cessation of all attachments, the cessation of craving, greed, extinguishment, and nibbana.
+"When knowing the most triumphant Dhamma": "The highest Dhamma is called immortality, Nibbana, which is the cessation of all actions, the cessation of all attachments, the cessation of craving, greed, extinguishment, and Nibbana.
-"Supreme (的)』, the first, the most victorious, the extraordinary, the first, the most, the most advanced method, when knowing, distinguishing, knowing, through."
+"Supreme, the first, the most victorious, the extraordinary, the highest, the most advanced method; when knowing, distinguishing, understanding, through."
 When knowing the most winning method.

-"This way you will get through this storm": "Such a storm of desire, some storm, the storm of seeing, the ignorantYou can get through, you can surpass, you can pass, you can pass, you can overcome the storm.
+"This way you will get through this storm": "Such a storm of desire, the storm of seeing, the ignorant, you can get through, you can surpass, you can you can overcome the storm.
 "For this you will get through this storm.

-Because of that, the Lord said:

-"I will not be able to liberate me: Dudag!
-Anyone who doubts in the world,

-When it comes to knowing the best way, then you will get through this storm. "

 34. Brahman!
-The compassionate person asks you to teach me, I can know how to stay away from the law,
+The compassionate person asks, teach me, I can learn to stay away from the Dhamma (??),
 I am like the harmless person in the void, here I can walk silently and unstoppable.